wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

 	-p <reg-password>
 ```

 This starts the development pipeline as discussed here.
 Whenever the pipeline is successfully executed, you should see an updated message on the `person-service-config` Git repository.
-And you should see that ArgoCD has initiated a synchronization process, which ends with a redeployment of the quarkus application.
+And you should see that ArgoCD has initiated a synchronization process, which ends with a redeployment of the Quarkus application.

 ## Creating a stage-release Pipeline
 How does a staging pipeline has to look like?
 Well, we need a process which does the following in our case: